All books published by Cabinet Books unless otherwise noted. Click on each title for more information.

 detachable, perforated, and gummed full-page sheets of limited edition,

-In 1935, well into the era of Soviet Communism, Russian satirical writers Ilya Ilf and Evgeny Petrov came to the US as special correspondents for Pravda.
-They drove cross-country and back on a two-month trip, recording their impressions of American life with text and photographs.
+In 1935, well into the era of Soviet Communism, Russian satirical writers Ilya Ilf and Evgeny Petrov came to the US as special correspondents for Pravda

-An expansion of a project that first appeared in Cabinet no. 12, Presidential Doodles is a catalogue of the most delightful and terrifying doodles by US presidents and is accompanied by essays by Paul Collins and David Greenberg.
+An expansion of a project that first appeared in Cabinet no. 12, Presidential Doodles is a catalogue of some of the most delightful and terrifying doodles by US presidents.
+The book features essays by Paul Collins and David Greenberg.

 Odd Lots: Revisiting Gordon Matta-Clark’s Fake Estates (2005)

-In the early 1970s, Gordon Matta-Clark discovered that the City of New York periodically auctioned off improbably tiny and frequently inaccessible parcels of land created by zoning eccentricities.
-Fascinated by these spaces, he bought fifteen of them (fourteen in Queens, and one in Staten Island) for between $25 and $75 each, photographed them and collated the photographs with the appropriate deeds and maps.
-He called the project Fake Estates.
+In the early 1970s, Gordon Matta-Clark discovered that the City of New York periodically auctioned off improbably tiny and frequently inaccessible parcels of land created by the exigencies of urban development.
+Fascinated by these eccentric spaces, he bought fifteen of them (fourteen in Queens, and one in Staten Island) for between $25 and $75 each, photographed them, and then collated the photographs with the associated deeds and maps.
+These collected materials are today known as Fake Estates.
+This book was published in association with an exhibition of the same name curated by Cabinet.

 Letters from Mayhem, by Roger Andersson and Albert Mobilio (2004)

-This sixty-four-page artist book consists of twenty-six watercolors by the Swedish artist Roger Andersson, each depicting one letter of the alphabet and accompanied by text by poet Albert Mobilio.
-Printed on thick board in the format of a children's ABC primer, each letter is embedded in a fairytale setting in which wispy long-haired teenagers lie around stoned, sniffing glue, listening to heavy metal, and so on.
+This sixty-four-page artist book features twenty-six duotone watercolors by Swedish artist Roger Andersson, each depicting one letter of the alphabet, accompanied by text by poet Albert Mobilio.
+The book is printed on heavy board in the style of a children's ABC primer.
+Each letter is embedded in a fairytale setting in which teenage boys lie around, occupying themselves with teenagerly pursuits such as smoking pot and listening to heavy metal.
+Full of messages hidden within plants, ponds, and clouds and tempered by soft-edged romantic decadence, the book evokes a nostalgia for both innocence and its loss.

 The Paper Sculpture Book (with Independent Curators International and SculptureCenter, 2003)